๐Ÿ–‹๏ธ Dataset - Annotation tool

 • Change the Label of all the selected Shape with the right-click or the Labels dropdown (located in the top-left corner)

-• Delete the selected Shape with the delete key or the trash icon
+• Delete the selected Shape with the delete key, the trash icon or the right-click menu

 8. Quality review

-To ensure the quality of your Annotation and as Picsellia is a collaborative platform, you have the possibility to review Annotation.
+To ensure the quality of your Annotation and as Picsellia is a collaborative platform, you can review Annotation.
 The idea is to leverage the Annotation status field.
 This field can have three values:

 • To Review